markpackham/Java_Game_WithYouWithMe/README.md

 7) A report of the kingdom is generated.

-8) Create a territory of type farmland.
+8) Create a territory of type farmland (or skip if you don't want to make farmland).

 9) Create a set of farmers (0-10).